 What about COVID-19?

 Evidence shows that when individuals who had been infected with or vaccinated against the original, Wuhan strain of the SARS-CoV-2 virus encountered a later variant, they produced higher levels of antibodies to the original strain and fewer antibodies to the new strain, compared with individuals who had not been infected with any form of the virus.
-However, research shows that any prior exposure to SARS-CoV-2 by infection and/or vaccination reduced the disease severity of subsequent infections.
+However, research shows that any prior exposure to SARS-CoV-2 by infection and/or vaccination of subsequent infections.

-Moreover, research suggests that prior vaccination does not preclude the formation of new responses to mutated parts of the virus.
+Moreover, that prior vaccination does not preclude the formation of new responses to mutated parts of the virus.
 The limits of immune imprinting could be overcome by having a higher antigen dose in a vaccine, by polyvalent vaccines that generate response to more than one variant, or by augmenting vaccines with adjuvants — substances that enhance the immune response.

 Above all, Wesemann added, antibody production based on immune recall from past exposures is a fast, economical way to create quick protection in the context of uncertainty when a rapid response is more important than a highly precise one.